WSTR (band): Signing to Hopeless Records and Identity Crisis (2018)

-On 4 June 2018, the band announced that it was signing with Hopeless Records, and followed the signing by a playing a set at the Download Festival in the UK.
+On 4 June 2018, the band announced that it was signing with Hopeless Records.
+Rhythm guitarist Danny Swift then announced his departure from the band due to personal reasons, having not toured with them earlier in the year.
+Swift was then officially replaced by the band's guitar tech Tom "Boots" Hawkes.
+The band then played a set at the Download Festival in the UK.
 WSTR opened for As It Is on several legs of the okay. tour, first in Europe with Courage My Love and then in the UK with Like Pacific and Grayscale.
 On 31 August, a second LP was released, Identity Crisis, which was led by the singles "Bad to the Bone", "Crisis" and "Silly Me".
 To support its release, the band joined Neck Deep on the second North American leg of The Peace and the Panic Tour with Trophy Eyes and Stand Atlantic, and went on a headlining UK tour with Between You & Me and Hey Charlie.
+Drummer Andy Makin then left the band at the end of the year.

-"Filthy", Give Yourself a Hell and SKRWD: Reimagined EPs (2019-2020)
+"Filthy", Give Yourself a Hell and SKRWD: Reimagined EPs, "All The Rage" (2019-2021)

 In early 2019, WSTR went on tour again as the supporting act for The Faim's UK tour.
 A cover EP titled Give Yourself a Hell was released, with cover versions of "Give Yourself a Try" by The 1975 and "Gives You Hell" by The All-American Rejects, and played a third Slam Dunk Festival that summer.
 In autumn, WSTR embarked on the full run of The Noise & Ones to Watch Presents Stand Atlantic and The Faim Co-Headline U.S. Tour, with fellow openers Hold Close and Point North playing on select dates.
 While on tour, they released a new song, "Filthy".

 On 25 November, WSTR set out on a headlining UK tour, starting in Brighton and ending in Nottingham on 8 December.
-They then joined Grayscale, Hot Mulligan and LURK on the Nella Vita North American Tour: Part II.
+They then joined Grayscale, Hot Mulligan and LURK on the Nella Vita North American Tour: Part II, being accompanied by touring drummer Jeff Nichols.

 On 14 August 2020, WSTR released new versions of two previous songs, "Ain't Great" and "South Drive", from their first EP SKRWD on an EP titled SKRWD: Reimagined.

+The band was later listed as free agents following their split with Hopeless Records towards the end of 2020.
+In early 2021, WSTR released the non-album single "All The Rage".